Obtaining an Inca Trail Permit

 Before the Incas spread through Peru, other civilisations left their mark with fortified cities full of houses, stores and temples.
 The largest, most important and best known walled cities of the Chachapoyas culture is Kuélap, built on a mountain in the cloud forest of the Amazonian region in the sixth century AD.
 With a tremendous view from their 3,000-metre elevation, the “Warriors of the Sky” could have controlled any threats and repelled any invaders, but farmers and merchants inhabited the cone-roofed stone houses as well.
 There are over 550 structures in total, which housed perhaps as many as 3,500 people, traces of whom can be found in artistic friezes and intricate geometric designs decorating the site.
 Day trips depart from the nearby city of Chachapoyas and a cable car service provides quick and easy access to the site.

 Mancora has everything you could possibly want in a seaside town: warm water for surfing, sandy beaches for sunbathing, plenty of high-energy places to party right on the beach, some of Peru’s best fish restaurants and seemingly endless sunshine.
-Even if you’re here for a few days, there’s no way you’ll get bored, with activities like horseback riding, surfing school, whale watching, swimming with turtles, mud bathing and more.
+Even if you’re here for a few days, there’s no way you’ll get bored, with activities like horseback riding, surfing school, whale watching, mud bathing and more.
 But if that all sounds too strenuous, kick back and enjoy the slower pace of life, where everything in Mancora gets done “mañana.”

 Apart from being the gateway to Machu Picchu, Cusco is a highlight in its own right.
 In an area that has been continuously inhabited since pre-colonial times, it is little wonder Cusco is home to some delightful historic treasures.
 It was once the capital of the Inca empire and still hosts the remnants of Inca temples which exist alongside, elegant colonial cathedrals and bustling squares.
 Get lost in the small colonial streets and alleyways, diving into local shops selling art, handcrafts and alpaca scarves and jumpers.
 Enjoy Pisco Sours on one of the balconies in the Plaza de Armas or even in a bar on the hills of Cusco for views of the city below.
 Only 30 minutes away from Cusco is a whole array of archaeological sites, from the impressive Sacsayhuaman Citadel to the Qoricancha Sun Temple.

 Laguna 69 is a spectacular glacier lake that will – quite literally – take your breath away.
 Located at an incredible altitude, some 4,500 metres (14,764 feet) high in Huascarán National Park, it is absolutely worth the slow day-long hike to reach the hypnotic view over crystal clear blue water.
 As you gradually make your way up the three hour-long track, taking your time to acclimatise, you are greeted by views of high mountain peaks and plateaus, waterfalls, streams, and foraging animals.
-Most people rest for an hour or so and enjoy a picnic by the lake, then take the two hour-long trek back down.
+Most people rest for an hour or so and enjoy a picnic by the lake, then take the two-hour-long trek back down.

 Adventure travel offers a more authentic way to explore a destination – and that goes for the accommodation in Peru too.
 Why stay in some beige, vanilla hotel when you could enjoy somewhere with genuine colour and flavour?
 We specifically seek out the locally-owned character hotels and avoid the generic international chains to give you a real taste of Peru.